Live from the Southern Command in sunny South Florida.

 Well, all this did was give the Democrats veto power over who sits on the Republican leadership positions in the House.

-All you need to go is go out and find a hack prosecutor like Ronnie Earl, come up with this phony indictment of delay, and delay has to resign by virtue of Republican rules.
+All you need to go is go out and find a hack prosecutor like Ronnie Earle, come up with this phony indictment of delay, and delay has to resign by virtue of Republican rules.

 Democrats do not have that rule.

-The Democrats wanted to delay gone.
+The Democrats wanted Delay gone.

-They didn't care about Delay's presumption of innocence, and he didn't even have the smoking gun of hidden cash in a freezer or a video tape of accepting a hundred grand from an FBI informant.
+And he didn't even have a smoking gun of hidden cash in a freezer or a videotape of accepting $100,000 from an FBI informant.

-Delay hasn't been convicted of anything, and yet he had to go because of this Republican rule.
+DeLay hasn't been convicted of anything, and yet he had to go because of this Republican rule.

 I mean, they had no doubt.